Ankita-200323/Customer-Shopping-Behaviour-Analysis-/README.md

 Key outcomes include:

- - Clean and structured dataset ready for analysis
+- Cleaned and structured dataset for analysis
- - Customer segmentation based on demographics
+- Identified key customer segments and purchasing patterns
- - Identification of purchase behavior patterns
+- Built an interactive dashboard for business decision-making
- - Interactive Power BI dashboard for business decision-making
+- Derived insights to support targeted marketing and retention strategie

 This analysis helps businesses to:

- - Improve targeted marketing
+- Improve targeted marketing campaigns
- - Optimize promotional campaigns
+- Optimize discount and promotional strategies
- - Enhance product strategy
+- Enhance product planning
- - Increase customer engagement and sales.
+- Increase customer retention and revenue

 Since the Power BI dashboard is dynamic, the insights automatically update based on slicer selections, enabling flexible and segment-specific analysis of customer shopping behaviour.